 Lad has now about finished training a successor in his shipping department job, and the next step is to talk to someone in the company to learn what the latest news is regarding his draft status and whether he should proceed at once to try to get into the Naval Reserves.

 There doesn’t seem to be any further items of interest I can think of to mention at this time.
-Anyway, it’s time to get a bite to eat for Aunt Betty, so I’ll close in the customary manner, by the usual method of signing off as
+Anyway, it’s time I got a bite to eat for Aunt Betty, so I’ll close in the customary manner, the usual method of signing off as

 Tomorrow and for the rest of the week, I will be posting more letters from Grandpa to those sons, Dan and Ced, away from home.